-The Company grants stock options to directors, officers and employees.
+The Company grants stock options to directors, officers, and employees.
 Each tranche of an award is considered a separate award with its own vesting period and grant date fair value.
 Fair value of each tranche is measured at the date of grant using the Black-Scholes option pricing model.
 The grant date fair value of options granted to directors, officers and employees is recognized as share-based payment expense, with a corresponding increase in other capital reserves, over the period that the individual becomes unconditionally entitled to the options.
 The amount recognized as an expense is adjusted to reflect the number of share options for which the related service is expected to be met, such that the amount ultimately recognized as an expense is based on the number of share options that do meet the related service at the vesting date.

-Stock options awarded to the Company's employees and exercisable into common shares of the Company's parent companies are accounted for as employee awards in the consolidated financial statements of the Company.
-Compensation cost related to the grant of these stock options are recognized as a capital contribution through other capital reserves.
+Compensation cost related to the grant of these stock options is recognized as a capital contribution through other capital reserves.
 Compensation cost and the cost of services received as consideration are measured based on the fair value of the equity instruments.